Monica Seles

-Regarded by many as one of the greatest tennis players of all time, Seles was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time.
-Several players and historians have stated that Seles had the potential to become the most accomplished female player of all time had she not been stabbed.
+Seles was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time.
+She was named the Yugoslav Sportswoman of the Year in 1985 and 1990, and the BTA Best Balkan Athlete of the Year in 1990 and 1991.
+Several players and historians have argued that Seles had the potential to become the most accomplished female player of all time had she not been stabbed.
 She was inducted into the International Tennis Hall of Fame in 2009.

 Early life and career

-Seles was born in Yugoslavia to an ethnic Hungarian family.
-Her parents are Ester and Karolj (Eszter and Károly in Hungarian) and she has an older brother, Zoltán.
+Seles was born in Yugoslavia, Novi Sad (Serbia) to an ethnic Hungarian family.
+Her parents are Ester and Karolj (Eszter and Károly in Hungarian) and she has an older brother, Zoltan (Zoltán in Hungarian).
 She began playing tennis at age five, coached by her father, a professional cartoonist employed for decades at the Dnevnik and Magyar Szó newspapers, who drew pictures for her to make her tennis more fun.
 He is responsible for developing her two-handed style for both the forehand and backhand.
 Later, her coach was Jelena Genčić.
 In 1985, at the age of 11, she won the Junior Orange Bowl tournament in Miami, Florida, catching the attention of tennis coach Nick Bollettieri.
-In early 1986, Seles and her brother Zoltán moved from Yugoslavia to the United States, and Seles enrolled at the Nick Bollettieri Tennis Academy, where she trained for two years and continued to practice until March 1990.
-Nine months after their arrival at the Academy, Seles' mother and father joined her and Zoltán in Florida.
+In early 1986, Seles and her brother Zoltan moved from Yugoslavia to the United States, and Seles enrolled at the Nick Bollettieri Tennis Academy, where she trained for two years and continued to practice until March 1990.
+Nine months after their arrival at the academy, Seles' mother and father joined her and Zoltan in Florida.

 Seles played her first professional tournament as an amateur in 1988 at age 14.
 The following year she turned professional on February 13, 1989, and joined the professional tour full-time, winning her first career title at Houston in May 1989, where she beat the soon-to-retire Chris Evert in the final.
-A month later, Seles reached the semifinals of her first Grand Slam singles tournament at the French Open, losing to then-world no. 1 Steffi Graf.
-Seles finished her first year on the tour ranked world no. 6.
+A month later, Seles reached the semifinals of her first Grand Slam singles tournament at the French Open, losing to then-world No. 1 Graf.
+Seles finished her first year on the tour ranked world No. 6.